 The age that is used for the applicant and child is taken from the date of birth that is entered during the completion of the part 1 application and some small errors may exist.
-The age that is used in this publication is based on the age of the child when part 1 of the application was received.
+Different measures of age are used in this publication.
+In table 7, which details number of applications received and processed, age is based on the age of the child when part 1 of the application was received.
+In table 15, which details the age of children that are in different caseload periods.
+Here, age is based on the age that the child would be on the last day of the caseload period in question.

 Ages that are out with the expected range are treated as "unknowns" and may be the result of a date of birth being incorrectly entered.